Extended Producer Responsibility Laws: EPR Packaging Lawsuits

 • Oregon was the first to fully launch its program in July 2025.
 Producers must join the Circular Action Alliance, the designated PRO, and pay fees on covered materials sold into the state.
 Civil penalties for non-compliance can reach $25,000 per day.

-• California enacted Senate Bill 54 in 2022, with ambitious targets that include a 65% recycling rate for covered packaging and a 25% reduction in packaging volume compared to 2023 baselines.
+• California enacted Senate Bill 54 in 2022, with targets that include a 65% recycling rate for covered packaging and a 25% reduction in packaging volume compared to 2023 baselines.
 Rulemaking has been slow, and full implementation is not expected until 2027, but supply data reporting is already underway.

 • Colorado required producers to register with the PRO by July 2025, with fee payments beginning the following January.